 Nacho is a very common nickname in Mexico.

-One night in 1943, Ignacio Anaya Garcia (known as “Nacho”) threw together ingredients to make a plate of snacks for a group of U.S. military wives visiting his restaurant in the Mexican border town of Piedras Negras.
+One night in 1943, Ignacio Anaya Garcia (known as “Nacho”) threw together ingredients to make a plate of snacks for a group of U.S. military wives.
+They were visiting his restaurant in the Mexican border town of Piedras Negras.

 He fried up tortillas and served them warm, with grated cheese and jalapeno peppers on top – and called the dish “Nacho’s especialies.”

 Okay, so you know avocados are used to make guacamole.